ahnlak-rp2040/picow-boilerplate/README.md

 using the Raspberry Pi Pico C/C++ SDK; it also bakes in support for the Pimoroni Pico Libraries, although it does not depend on these at all.

+You generally want to be working with the latest release of the Raspberry Pi Pico C/C++ SDK; specifically, you will need to be on at least 1.5.0 to have support for all the features we have here.

 ## Features